World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, place, names

 4. A narrow but true strait, with sea levels equal on both sides.
 The port of Egeria will be huge and prosperous; the Bengal Sea will be geographically AND economically part of the great African Ocean basin.

-A few meters of water is all it'd take to change scenarios; it's just too close to call.
-What can we say for certain?
+A few meters of water is all it'd take to change scenarios; it's just too close for me to call.
+What can I say for certain?
 Well, in all cases, Egeria is a great port--the only practical port for the whole sea, indeed for all South Asia, to the rest of the world.
-It's curiously like another fracture-zone that may be a strait or not, but MUST support a major city: Discordia on the Davis Sea, several thousand km southeast, which is the only outlet for that sea's trade to the Australian Ocean.
+Expect extreme diversity: as well as uplanders like humans, nearly every people of the Deeps will be here:

 Map of Siphonia, a world-building experiment.
 Click a feature to go there.